Annenberg Center for Learning and Research

 In the Annenberg Center for Learning and Research, Chapin's library, students learn to be life-long readers, independent information seekers and keen evaluators of information.
 Step into the library at any time of the day to find students actively engaged in reading and the pursuit of information: searching on laptops, poring over reference books, curled up with a book in a favorite corner or discussing homework assignments.

-Students receive research instruction and reading encouragement from the three full-time librarians in library classes, research-project help sessions and individual conversations throughout the school day.
+Students receive research instruction and reading encouragement from our three full-time librarians during library classes, research-project help sessions and individual conversations throughout the school day.
 Research instruction focuses on helping girls to develop the skills and strategies to locate and evaluate information from both print and online sources.

 The Library's collection — now more than 45,000 volumes — includes books, videos, audio books, CDs and DVDs.
 The library subscribes to more than 40 periodicals and has full-text access to hundreds more through online databases.
 The library catalog and online resources are available to Chapin students and members of the professional community, enabling access from both home and school.